1dv031/syllabus/examination/part_1/examination.md

 ## Examination 1 - Computer Networks

 For this examination you are expected to produce a written report of between 800-1000 words.
-Report should be delivered to the course email address, [1dv031@lnu.se](mailto:1dv031@lnu.se), as a PDF no later than **15:00 April 1st**.
+Report should be delivered to the course email address, [1dv031@lnu.se](mailto:1dv031@lnu.se), as a PDF no later than **15:00 March 31st**.
 Please note that the report should be written in **Swedish**.

 ### Content of the report